ehelin/SpeechRecognition/README.md

 # Speech Recognition
 A C# Windows 10 Store Speech Recognition Application

 This project was an initial attempt at speech recognition.
-Using Window's 10 Store Application's baked in functionality, you can record audio running this on a Windows 10 maching.
+Using Window's 10 Store Application's baked in functionality, you can record audio running this on a Windows 10 machine.
 However, the speech recognition portion never worked as expected.

 ## Related Projects/Items